isomerpages/sndgo-corp/_combating-covid-19/Digital Contact Tracing.md

 Individuals who wish to enter a venue where SafeEntry is mandatory, will need to have either an active TT App or a working TT Token.
 They can only perform SafeEntry check-ins by:

-Using their TT App to scan the venue’s QR code;
+* Using their TT App to scan the venue’s QR code

-Displaying their TT Token for venue staff to scan the TT Token’s QR code;
+* Displaying their TT Token for venue staff to scan the TT Token’s QR code

-Tapping their TT App or TT Token at a SafeEntry Gateway device.
+* Tapping their TT App or TT Token at a SafeEntry Gateway device

 With SafeEntry, we can log the individuals' entry and exit times to a location to have a complete picture of how far the virus can spread and allow the health authorities to understand the virus transmission better.

 Click on the link for information on [SafeEntry at public transport nodes](/safeentrytransportnodes).